 - 4.1 The vehicle shall have four road wheels and tyres of uniform standard, size and style, which conform to construction and use regulations.
-The vehicle must also be provided with a spare wheel unless exempted below. - Any spare wheel and tyre shall conform to construction and use regulations.
+The vehicle must also be provided with a spare wheel unless exempted below. - 4.2 Any spare wheel and tyre shall conform to construction and use regulations.
 A full-size spare wheel and tyre should be of the same standard and size as the existing road wheels and tyres, unless otherwise supplied by the manufacturer for temporary use only as a spare wheel.
 Any space-saver spare wheel and tyre should be appropriate for the vehicle.
 A vehicle presented for examination and test with a space saver spare wheel in use as a road wheel will fail the test.
 A space saver spare wheel is permitted for temporary use only and must be clearly marked with a maximum speed limit.
-Any spare wheel not to the same style as the existing road wheels must only be used as an intermediate measure whilst the original road wheel is repaired. - 4.3 A wheel brace and jack to enable the effective change of a tyre and wheel shall be carried except where Paragraph 4.4 applies. - Where the vehicle has been manufactured without a spare wheel well, the requirement to carry a spare wheel will not apply.
+Any spare wheel not to the same style as the existing road wheels must only be used as an intermediate measure whilst the original road wheel is repaired. - 4.3 A wheel brace and jack to enable the effective change of a tyre and wheel shall be carried except where Paragraph 4.4 applies. - 4.4 Where the vehicle has been manufactured without a spare wheel well, the requirement to carry a spare wheel will not apply.
 If the vehicle is manufactured with a spare wheel well, a spare wheel (as detailed above) must be provided.
 If the vehicle is fitted with 'run flat' tyres by the manufacturer, the vehicle shall also be fitted with a tyre pressure sensor / warning device.
-Vehicles manufactured without a spare wheel well must carry suitable tyre sealant (or similar) and air pump.
+Vehicles manufactured without a spare wheel well must carry suitable tyre sealant (or similar) and air pump unless either is unnecessary where the vehicle is fitted with 'run flat' tyres or similar.